The ManyPets guide to pet insurance for rescue dogs

 Don’t just look at the price when you choose your pet insurance – cheap policies could be time limited, so each condition will only be covered for 12 months and then you’ll have to pay for any more treatment yourself.

-All our policies are lifetime which means they have cover that refreshes each year and you can choose a no-excess option for pets under nine.
+All our policies are lifetime which means they have cover that refreshes each year.
 You can also pay monthly at no extra cost.

 The best way to see what cover we can offer you and your rescue pet is to get some quotes.